Gunman in Arizona train shooting faced charges in California – KION546

 Gunman in Arizona train shooting faced charges in California

 TUCSON, Ariz.
-(AP) — A man who died in an Oct.
-4 gunfight with law enforcement officers after fatally shooting a federal agent inside an Amtrak train in Arizona faced multiple criminal charges in California.
-Two Arizona newspapers report that an Alameda County Sheriff’s Office spokesman said 26-year-old Darrion Taylor was out of jail on bond.
-The Arizona Daily Star and the Arizona Republic report that Taylor was charged with assault with a deadly weapon and resisting arrest in Alameda County after being arrested there on Sacramento County charges of robbery and other crimes.
-Michael Garbo was the Drug Enforcement Administration agent was killed in the incident.
+(AP) — The man who died in a gunfight in Tucson this month with law enforcement officers after fatally shooting a federal agent inside an Amtrak train was facing multiple California criminal charges.
+Two Arizona newspapers report that an Alameda County Sheriff’s Office spokesman says 26-year-old Darrion Taylor was out of jail on bond.
+The Arizona Daily Star and the Arizona Republic report that Taylor had been charged with assault with a deadly weapon and resisting arrest in Alameda County after he was arrested there on Sacramento County charges of robbery and other crimes.
+Michael Garbo was the Drug Enforcement Administration agent who was killed in the Oct.
+4 shooting.